mongodb/motor/doc/tutorial-asyncio.rst

 Inserting a Document
 --------------------
 As in PyMongo, Motor represents MongoDB documents with Python dictionaries.
-To store a document in MongoDB, call `AsyncIOMotorCollection.insert` in a ``yield from`` statement:
+To store a document in MongoDB, call `AsyncIOMotorCollection.insert_one` in a ``yield from`` statement:

 .. doctest:: before-inserting-2000-docs